 ARTIST RESOURCES

-PSAA is a small non-profit.
-We have limited resources to connect with artist directly, however we have compiled a compressive presentation that goes through all the basics of mural production including: Mural Process Overview, Permissions & Permits, Design & Community Engagement, Supplies, Site Evaluation, Wall Prep, Safety & Public Interaction and Design Transfer Methods.
+PSAA HELPED create a comprehensive presentation that covers all the essentials of mural production.
+This includes: Mural Process Overview, Permissions & Permits, Design & Community Engagement, Supplies, Site Evaluation, Wall Preparation, Safety & Public Interaction, and Design Transfer Methods.

 This virtual workshop presented by Tiffany Conklin, PSAA Executive Director, and long -time Portland muralist, Alex Chiu, sharing steps on taking original artwork and scaling it up to a mural.
 Includes tips from buying paint, getting your project approved, to involving community members.
 Presented virtually on April 14, 2022 for the City of Beaverton.
 Approximately 2 hours in duration.
 Learn more at www.BeavertonOregon.gov/Arts